Hackdromeda/BugBrowser/README.md

   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video*

 ## Coming Soon:
-* Link your security researcher or company BugCrowd account to check for information relevant to your account including bug reports
 * Asking for program details by name so user can ask for details about the program without asking for the latest list of programs.
 * Video Queue (Awaiting SDK Support)
 * [Teach how to hack using video queue](https://www.hacker101.com/)